Volunteer spotlight on Maarina Budd

 I recycle everything that I can at home.
 I even litter pick near my home in Kent and can be regularly seen popping the odd discarded pop can or bottle into the nearest recycling bin on my way to and from work.

-Why do I volunteer for Thames21?
+Why do you volunteer for Thames21?

 I found out about Thames21 from a fellow mudlark and YouTuber Nicola White (Tideline Art).
 After speaking to Nicola, I immediately signed up to take part in a citizen-science, litter survey event at Rotherhithe, London in September 2020.